-The Student Procedures are effective as of July 1, 2016, and replace and supersede any prior procedures related to complaints, reports, investigation or adjudication of any allegation of Sexual Misconduct against one of the College's students.
+These Procedures are effective as of August 14, 2020 and replace and supersede any prior procedures related to complaints, reports, investigation or adjudication of any allegation of Prohibited Conduct against one of the College's students, staff or faculty.

-Any individual who wishes to make a report of Sexual Misconduct is encouraged to make a report directly to the Title IX Coordinator, a Deputy Title IX Coordinator (Deputy), the Dean of Students Office, Public Safety or the Office of Student Conduct.
+Any individual who wishes to make a report of Prohibited Conduct is encouraged to make a report directly to the Title IX Coordinator, a Deputy Title IX Coordinator (Deputy), the Dean of Students Office, Public Safety or the Office of Student Conduct.
 Reports can be made in person, by telephone, by email or by submission of an online form.
+When the College has actual knowledge of harassment, the Title IX Coordinator will promptly contact the person who allegedly experienced Prohibited Conduct (the complainant) and explain, among other things, the process for filing a formal complaint.
+The Title IX Coordinator will also discuss the availability of supportive measures, consider the complainant's wishes with respect to supportive measures, and inform the complainant of the availability of supportive measures with or without the filing of a formal complaint.

-Once the College knows of possible Sexual Misconduct, it will take immediate and appropriate action to investigate the report or otherwise determine what occurred.
-This obligation applies to any allegations of Sexual Misconduct covered by the Policy regardless of whether a parallel law enforcement investigation or action is pending and regardless of whether a Formal Complaint (defined below) is provided.
+Once the College knows of possible Prohibited Conduct, it will take immediate and appropriate action to investigate the report or otherwise determine what occurred.
+This obligation applies to any allegations of Prohibited Conduct covered by the Policy regardless of whether a parallel law enforcement investigation or action is pending and regardless of whether a Formal Complaint (defined below) is provided.